Master of Criminal Justice

 (12 courses; 54 quarter units)

-For students in the BS in Criminal Justice Administration/MCJ transition program, the University will waive the criminal justice course(s) taken as part of the bachelors degree (see BS in Criminal Justice Administration transition program) if the grade earned is a B or higher but no graduate units will be awarded.
+For students in the BS in Criminal Justice Administration/MCJ transition program, the University will waive the criminal justice course(s) taken as part of the bachelor’s degree (see BS in Criminal Justice Administration transition program) if the grade earned is a “B” or higher but no graduate units will be awarded.
 To receive a Master of Criminal Justice, students must complete at least 54 quarter units of graduate work.
 A total of 13.5 quarter units of graduate credit may be granted for equivalent graduate work completed at another institution, as it applies to this degree, and provided the units have not been used to satisfy the requirements of an awarded degree.

 (8 courses; 36 quarter units)